Ambushed, Pt. 1 - Taylor Circa 74 Amplifier (Mahogany)

 What changed my mind?

 I was at Guitar Center with my lovely wife, trading in some gear to reduce my pile (too much stuff) and upgrading to fewer but better guitars.
 As I said, the amp was just there.
-While I was auditioning guitars and the dealer was appraising my trade-in stuff, I played through it to check out the guitars' pickups.
-Once my stuff was evaluated, I had a chunk of money left over.
-Also, the amp was on sale.
+While I was auditioning guitars and the dealer was appraising my trade-in stuff, I played through it to check out the guitars' different pickup systems.
+Once my stuff was evaluated, I had a chunk of money left over from my guitar deal.
+At that point i discovered that the amp was on sale.
 My wife heard me play the guitars through this amp and liked its sound and looks.
 And then she said it: "You don't have an acoustic amp, do you" Um, nope.
 "We should get this amp for the living room and to use at church."
 Ooops...

 So, let me tell you about it.